divijghose/firedrake/Firedrake-user-survey.md

 The objectives of the survey are as follows:
 * Identifying Firedrake users and what they use Firedrake for.
 * Identifying impacts of Firedrake beyond academia.
-* Identifying user priorities for future developments, and the science and impact the this would enable.
+* Identifying user priorities for future developments, and the science and impact that this would enable.

 The reasons for undertaking the survey are:
 * To inform future developments and prioritise those of the greatest benefit to direct and indirect users.